 My favorite part about holiday dinners may just be what we do with the leftovers.
 Check out these delicious ideas!

 If you DO decide to make ham for Easter, I won't judge you.
-In fact, I even have a recipe for you (Orange Bourbon Glazed Ham).
-Make sure to choose a bone-in ham so that you can use the bone and leftover meat to make THIS soup.
+Make sure to choose a bone-in ham so that you can use the bone and leftover meat to make THIS soup:

 Comfort food at its easiest!
 I always make a huge batch because it freezes really well.
 This deeply flavorful soup is sure to be a family favorite!

 An easy enchiladas recipe with even easier chilaquile and casserole-style options.

 Enchiladas are such a great way to use up leftover meat.
-You can also substitute chicken or turkey!
+You can also substitute chicken, turkey or pulled pork!